containers/bootable/index.md

 ## Image Based Linux with Bootable Container Images

 Over the last decade, [OCI containers](https://specs.opencontainers.org/image-spec/) have become a de facto way to deploy a complete functioning Linux user space as an application.
-A large set of practices and tooling has evolved around them.
+A large set of practices and tooling have evolved around them.
 Bootable containers are a modern opinionated way of deploying, configuring and managing immutable image based Linux systems.

 Our goals are:

-1. Use standard container practices and tooling, such as the [OCI standard](https://specs.opencontainers.org/image-spec/), layering, container registries, signing, testing, and GitOps workflows to build Linux systems.
+1. Use standard container practices and tooling, such as the [OCI standard](https://specs.opencontainers.org/image-spec/), layering, container registries, [signing](https://docs.sigstore.dev/signing/signing_with_containers/), testing, and GitOps workflows to build Linux systems.

 1. Container images describe the operating system behavior as a prebuilt predefined unit, rather than defined during deployment out of fine grained packages.
 There is a strong bias toward having the full system definition committed to version control, including a list of components, application files and system configuration.
+This bias helps implement the concept of a more composable operating system.

 1. The system updates atomically.
 It is robust to power outages or software failures during updates.